hannobraun/fornjot/README.md

 ## Status

-Fornjot is usable for simple models (see [examples](examples/)), but currently lacks the features for anything more advanced.
+Fornjot is usable for simple models (see [`models/` directory](models)), but currently lacks the features for anything more advanced.
 Work to change that is underway.

 ## Overview